audeering/shift/README.md

 # Text & Video to Affective Speech

-This repository implements the Affective TTS System for the [SHIFT Project](https://shift-europe.eu/).
-The system transforms text & silent videos/images into expressive, affective speech, enhancing accessibility and engagement for cultural heritage (CH) institutions.
+This repository implements the Affective TTS System for [SHIFT Horizon](https://shift-europe.eu/).
+The system transforms text & silent video / image into expressive speech enhancing accessibility and engagement for cultural heritage institutions.

 ##